m-soro/pata-tap-clone/README.md

 # Pata Tap Clone - a code along project

-## Press any key to generate a sound and a visuals!
+Press any keys from a-z to generate a sound and color changing circles!

+## Libraries used in this project are:

+* paperjs
+* howlerjs

+This project also introduces to HTML canvas.